The Fat Pony Wine Bar

 A welcome addition to largely loveless Bread Street, The Fat Pony is a relaxed setting for exploring an innovative selection of wines and cocktails.
 The modern décor is saved from austerity by colourful bar stools and little kitsch ponies, subtly mounted.
-Service is helpful and efficient and reasonable prices (from £2.75 a glass) mean you can roam freely throughout the quirky wine list, lovingly researched by David Ramsden (who also owns The Dogs on Hanover Street).
+Service is helpful and efficient and reasonable prices (from £2.75 a glass) mean you can roam freely throughout the quirky wine list, lovingly researched by well-known local restaurateur David Ramsden.
 Try an orange wine (closer to sherry) or a sweet one, sample biodynamic production or a grape you’ve never heard of, or sip a herb-infused Bloody Mary whilst grazing on decent charcuterie, some Mellis cheese or a tasty small plate such as pork and duck gyoza, all made in the downstairs kitchen with careful attention to detail.

 - Provides: Vegetarian options (at least ¼ main courses), Wheelchair access

 - Music on stereo: Retro French rock and Indie

 - Capacity: 40

 - Number of wines sold by the glass: 22

 - House wine: £17 per bottle

 Reviews & features